 One of the spookiest places to spend Halloween, the Nottingham Ghost Walk Tour goes around different areas of the city.
 Including the Nottingham Castle, Belvoir castle and Newstead Abbey, all of which are places where Jenny has felt the presence of ghosts.

 This spooky tour lasts 90 minutes and costs £15 for a family package – 2 adults and 2 children.

 They say that Halloween started in Meath.
 In fact, Samhain is a 2,000 year old Celtic festival and is very much like our modern Halloween.

-If you’re travelling to Meath between October 6 and November 4, you’ll be able to join the pumpkin carving contests, take a stroll around the “Happy hotel” or listen to all sorts of horror tales.
+If you’re traveling to Meath between October 6 and November 4, you’ll be in for a Halloween treat!
+For instance, you’ll be able to join the pumpkin carving contests, take a stroll around the “Happy hotel” or listen to all sorts of horror tales.
 The Spirits of Meath are waiting for you!

 3. Halloween in Port Aventura, Salou (Spain)

-Port Aventura dresses up and adds special horror events and rides to their program every year from September 22 to November 18.
-It’s every horror movie lovers dream!
+Port Aventura is the Halloween destination for those who love dressing up and special horror events and rides.
+Taking place every year from September 22 to November 18, it’s every horror movie lovers dream!

 It’s the largest Halloween event in the Czech Republic with over 5,000 people!
 There’s dancing performances, Pyrotechnics, DJ’s and a best costume competition.

-On 2018 the Amsterdam Halloween Festival will only last 1 day unlike the previous 18 years which lasted a week.
-The festival will take place on the theare Paleis van de Weemoed and consists on a Halloween Dinner Show and afterwards a party.
+In 2018, the Amsterdam Halloween Festival will only last 1 day, unlike the previous 18 years which lasted a week.
+The festival will take place on the theare Paleis van de Weemoed and consists of a Halloween Dinner Show and afterwards a party.